iwinyeung/Swift-Portfolio/README.md

 ![](https://github.com/iwinyeung/Swift-Portfolio/blob/master/*X3MusicNCS/Screen%20Shot%202019-12-28%20at%201.27.00%20PM.png)

 # Stop Watch
-A simple timer app that utilizes a
+A simple timer app that utilizes the overide function, Timer.scheduledTimer function, and a counter to operate a timer.
+I designed this timer with the goal to start, pause, and reset, while keeping in mind that computers often have a floating number rounding error.
+I corrected this error by using a simple trick: (10*round(timer) / 10).

 ![](https://github.com/iwinyeung/Swift-Portfolio/blob/master/*X_2StopWatch/Screen%20Shot%202019-12-26%20at%206.23.20%20PM.png)